syadegari/mlops-multimodel-k8s-demo/README.md

 ### 4.1 Shared parts of the design

-- Each model lives in its own Docker image and is inferrence only.
+- Each model lives in its own Docker image and is inference-only.
 - Build arguments or environment variables carry the model version.
 - Images are tagged: `lm-service:v1`, `lm-service:v2`, `classifier-service:v1`, etc.